GeorgeMC2610/KTANE-Bot/README.md

 # Keep Talking and Nobody Explodes BOT

-Using C# default speech recognition engine and C# speech synthesis, I made a bot that emulates the manual of Keep Talking and Nobody Explodes video game.
+Using C# default [Speech Recognition Engine](https://docs.microsoft.com/en-us/dotnet/api/system.speech.recognition.speechrecognitionengine?view=netframework-4.8) and C# [Speech Synthesis](https://docs.microsoft.com/en-us/dotnet/api/system.speech.synthesis.speechsynthesizer?view=netframework-4.8), I made a bot that emulates the manual of the video game Keep Talking and Nobody Explodes.
 All modules can be solved using the bot, using the right key-words.

 ### Before you give it a go, make sure that...